bskinn/tempvars/README.rst

 in the notebook namespace and causing the misbehavior, or opening a notebook that "worked fine" the last time it was used because of random variables lingering in the namespace.
-The ``TempVars`` context manager clears selected identifiers from the namespace for the duration of the ``with`` suite, then restores them afterwards (or not, if desired).
-Further, any variables created within the managed context that match the criteria passed to ``TempVars`` are removed from the namespace upon exiting.
+The ``TempVars`` context manager avoids these pitfalls by clearing selected identifiers from the namespace for the duration of the ``with`` suite, then restoring them afterwards (or not, if desired).
+Further, any variables created within the managed context that match the criteria passed to ``TempVars`` are removed from the namespace upon exiting, ensuring these values do not spuriously contribute to following code.
 For convenience, all variables that were removed from the namespace at both entry and exit are stored with their values for later reference (see example code below).